Skip to main content

 From Prompting to Shipping: The Complete Vibe Coding Workflow

-Phase 1: Planning with AI
+Phase 1: Plan

 What should the implementation plan look like?"

-AI: Outlines auth flow, database schema changes,
+AI: Outlines the auth flow, schema changes, middleware,

-Phase 2: Scaffolding
+Phase 2: Scaffold

-• Provide your tech stack constraints explicitly
+• State your stack constraints explicitly

-• Reference existing patterns in your codebase
+• Point the agent at existing patterns in your codebase

 • Generate types and interfaces first, implementation second